pm4js/pm4js-core/DOCS.md

 The Graphviz code of the performance DFG visualization could be obtained doing:
 **let gv = PerformanceDfgGraphvizVisualizer.apply(performanceDfg);**

+### Temporal Profile Discovery

+A temporal profile is a process model hosting the average and the standard deviation of the times between any two activities happening in an eventually follows relation.
+This can be useful to define some bounds (=deviations) for the time behavior of the process.

+A basilar application of temporal profile discovery is the following:
+**let temporalProfile = TemporalProfileDiscovery.apply(eventLog);**

+A more advanced application of temporal profile discovery is the following:
+**let temporalProfile = TemporalProfileDiscovery.apply(eventLog, $activityKey$, $timestampKey$, $startTimestampKey$);**

+where **activityKey** can be replaced with the activity attribute, **timestampKey** can be replaced with the complete timestamp attribute, and **startTimestampKey** can be replaced with the start timestamp attribute.

 ## Conformance Checking

 ### Token Based Replay